Custom Item Textures¶

 Note

-Implies type=enchantment
+Implies type=enchantment.

 Note

-only works for cycle
+duration only works for cycle enchantments.

 Danger